Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

 But the main draw of Monterosso that makes it the most visited of all the villages is the only sandy beach in Cinque Terre—my favorite clean and beautiful Spiaggia di Fegina.
 It's a long stretch of golden sand with clear blue waters that are perfect for swimming and sunbathing.
 The beach is equipped with all the important facilities such as showers, umbrellas, and bars or restaurants.

-After your ADHD starts to kick in and you can no longer lie on the beach, pick up your already tanned bum and head to another significant monument of Monterosso.
+After my ADHD started to kick in and I could no longer lie on the beach, I picked up my already-tanned bum and headed to another significant monument of Monterosso.
 The Convento dei Cappuccini is a monastery founded in the early 17th century by the Capuchin Friars, a branch of the Franciscan Order—if you head there to get a cup of cappuccino I must disappoint you, my friends.

 The church is a small and cozy space, featuring frescoes, paintings, and sculptures by local artists.
 The highlight of the Convento dei Cappuccini is its panoramic terrace, with a killer view.
 The terrace is a popular spot for sunset-watching and taking some hundred-likes-worthy photos—the last perfect Instagram spot of our itinerary, yaay.